 SCENARIOS: Will Spain finally have a government?

-The main candidates in Spain's fourth national election in four years have already dismissed the chances of forming a government by agreement should the result be inconclusive.
+The main candidates in Spain's fourth national election in four years have already dismissed several possible scenarios for forming a government by agreement should the result be inconclusive.

 But all parties are well aware that voters do not want a fifth election, and they might have to strike a deal in the end.
 Here are the possible scenarios: